AlexGustafsson/cupdate/docs/config.md

 Adding a certificate is done by mounting it to the `/etc/ssl/certs` directory inside of Cupdate's container.
 The name of the file does not matter.
 How this is done differs depending on the platform in use.

+Note that the directory contains a default set of certificates in `ca-certificates.crt`.
+When mounting additional certificates, it must be done without affecting this file.
+In both Docker and Kubernetes, that means mounting the additional certificates file-by-file to a specific path in the directory as mounting the whole directory could override the file.